Jabril-Mahamud/kuzco/README.md

 # Kuzco - AI CLI Assistant

 A simple AI-powered command-line assistant that brings LLM capabilities to your terminal using Ollama.
 Set it up once and you have your own Gemini-like assistant based on Ollama.
+In my experience, **gpt-oss** performs best for editing; other models tend to add a lot of junk.

 ## Features

 - 🤖 **Interactive Chat** - Beautiful conversational interface with special commands
 - 📁 **File Analysis** - Analyze and understand code/text files
 - ✏️ **File Editing** - AI-assisted file modifications with backups ⚠️ *Note: Edit functionality doesn't quite work yet as it's adding too much junk, specifically it's thoughts.*
+- 🦙 **LLM Models** - Prefer **gpt-oss** for editing; other models may produce excessive noise
 - 🖥️ **System Assistant** - Get Ubuntu/Linux system help
 - 🛡️ **Safe Mode** - Automatic backups to protect your files
 - 🔍 **Smart File Matching** - Case-insensitive file discovery